Lucifer (DC Comics): Solo series

-The series paralleled The Sandman in several ways, with epic fantasy stories being told in arcs separated by one-shot episodes depicting a smaller, more personal tale.
-Unlike The Sandman, the series has had a consistent art team in Peter Gross and Ryan Kelly, with most of the odd issues illustrated by Dean Ormston.
-The title's 50th issue was penciled by P. Craig Russell, a homage to The Sandman #50.
-Structurally, the series mostly follows its own path.
-Numerous gods appear, with greater focus on Judeo-Christian-Islamic religion (as viewed by Milton in Paradise Lost), Japanese mythology and Norse mythology than in The Sandman.
-As for the Endless themselves, Dream, Death, Delirium and Destiny appear, but their appearances are small and rare.
-Destiny, perhaps, plays the biggest role in so far as he represents predestination, which Lucifer of course finds "offensive as a concept", stating that Lucifer knows Destiny is "really just a SIDE effect of [Lucifer's] FATHER, or rather, his deterministic APPROACH to the act of creation."

-Cover artists included Duncan Fegredo, Christopher Moeller, and Michael William Kaluta.
-The letters are inconsistent, with the first half of the series carrying particularly established fonts of Gaudium, Michael, and God, only to drop almost all of them, save Lucifer's, towards the end with numerous changes in the letterers.

-The series ended in June 2006 with issue #75.
-Thus far, it has been collected in 11 books, with a one-shot issue (Lucifer: Nirvana) published as a smaller graphic novel.
-The series' parent title, The Sandman, also ran for 75 issues.

 When Lucifer ventures outside Creation, he sees something resembling the comics pages themselves.
 At the end of the Lucifer story arc, God and the devil are no longer part of the universe, and a former human (Elaine Belloc) is instead presiding over it.
 New concepts for Heaven and Hell are created, inspired and influenced by other human or superhuman characters in the story.
 The new situation is described on several occasions by the fallen cherubs Gaudium and Spera.
-In essence, it is "growing up"; i.e., the need to find one's own truth and values without being directed by parents, elders, teachers, authority figures, etc.
+In essence, it is "growing up" – i.e., the need to find one's own truth and values without being directed by parents, elders, teachers, authority figures, etc.

 Lucifer himself, his whole identity having been forged by that same motive, scoffs at his Father's final offer: to merge their beings (described by God as a potlatch) so that they can finally understand one another's perspective.
 As this would be the final expression of God's will (even when delivered from "outside the plan", as he puts it), Lucifer finds the ultimate expression of his own defiant will by refusing the bargain and travelling beyond his Father's influence into the undefined void.